stargazer33/remote4me.com/faq.md

 Therefore this site was built.
 It distinguishes between the “100% remote” and the “50% remote” jobs.
 And it categorizes tech jobs by position and technology stack.
 Additionally, it tags the job ads with the time zone and work authorization tags.

 ### Q: What does “a 100% remote job” mean ?
-A job which can be done without a single visit to the office.
+A job which can be done without a unnecessary visits to the office.
 There could be timezone restrictions or restrictions related to work authorization.
 But, there should be no requirement to visit the office.

 ### Q: What does “a 50% remote job” mean ?
 A job requiring some presence in office.
 Or a job where the remote option is not for all but only for “exceptional” candidates.